On the Springer correspondence for wreath products: Introduction

+Throughout this article, unless we explict mention, we are working over the field of complex numbers $\CC$. }

-.25cm {\bf Acknowledgements.} We acknowledge Cheng-Chiang Tsai for helpful comments on an early version.
+.25cm {\bf Acknowledgements.} We acknowledge Cheng-Chiang Tsai and Matthew Douglass for helpful comments on an early version.
 Research of the authors was supported in part by MSTC grants 113-2628-M-001-011, 112-2628-M-001-003, 111-2628-M-001-007, and the National Center of Theoretical Sciences.